 Edible and lovable blue blooms.

 One of the most popular edible flowers, borage's star-shaped blossoms have a pleasant cucumber-like flavor.
 The gray-green foliage is festooned with small, bright flowers, which can be used to decorate cakes, salads, and drinks.
-It also has medicinal properties and attracts beneficial insects.
+This blue-bloomed cousin of Comfrey has medicinal properties and attracts beneficial insects.